 The staff members keep the camp spotlessly clean and service the tents during the day.

-From the main area a gravel pathway leads to three of the tents; numbers 3, 4 and 5 on the left hand side - all three overlook the riverbed, while the other two tents; numbers 1 and 2 have a wooden walkway leading off from the main area.
+while the other two tents; numbers 1 and 2 have a wooden walkway leading off from right of the main area.

 The tents are all en-suite and the old bucket shower system has been replaced with new gas heating showers, so you have hot water on tap.